mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 2/2 Exile On Main Street - Rolling Stones
 1st Listen: Ok/ Pretty good
+2nd Listen: Pretty good

+So many instruments going.
+Super upbeat.
+Thoroughly enjoyable blues.
+With that said, only a handful of songs really stand out - there is a uniformity across the album.

 ## 2/1 Q: Are We Not Men?
 A: We Are Devo! - Devo
 1st Listen: Ok/ pretty good